anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The label `[OPTIONAL forwarding]` in {{enrollfigure}}
 means that on receiving from a pledge a request message of the given type, the registrar MAY answer the request directly itself.
+In this case, it MUST authenticate its responses with the same credentials as used for authenticating itself at TLS level for the voucher exchange.
 Otherwise the registrar MUST forward the request to the PKI RA and forward any resulting response back to the pledge.